vehicle-lang/vehicle/doc/source/verification.rst

 There are several reasons why one might want to check the status of a specification some time after having initially called :code:`verify`:

-1. The verification could be part of an automated test suite run in a continuous integration framework.
+  1. The verification could be part of an automated test suite in a continuous integration framework.

   2. The specification could have been exported to an interactive theorem prover whose workflow consists of regularly rechecking the validity of proofs.

 Unfortunately, depending on the size of the network and the complexity of the specification, verification can be a very expensive procedure taking hours or days.
 Therefore it is important to avoid unnecessary reverification.

-To solve this problem, after successfully verifying a specication Vehicle can write out a _proof_ _cache_ file.
+To solve this problem, after successfully verifying a specication Vehicle can write out a *proof cache* file.
 This file contains:

 - The original text of the specification.
 - The status of the specification.
 - The values of the provided parameters.
 - The file paths of the networks and datasets provided to the original :code:`verify` command along with a hash of the contents of each file.

 The :code:`check` command can then be run to use the proof cache to check the status of the specification as follows: